Skip to Content

 Murfreesboro Domestic Violence Lawyer

-At Santel | Garner, we apply our in-depth knowledge of the Murfreesboro court system and Tennessee laws to protect our clients’ rights while providing the clear communication and guidance needed at every stage of your defense.
+At Santel | Garner, we apply our knowledge of the Murfreesboro court system and Tennessee law to protect our clients’ rights and provide clear guidance at every stage of the defense.

 Domestic Violence Charges & Penalties in Tennessee